 In this paper, we propose a self-supervised procedure learning framework built upon a fused Gromov-Wasserstein optimal transport (FGWOT) formulation with a structural prior.
 Unlike previous OT-based approaches~\cite{liu2022learning,chowdhuryopel} that utilize a traditional Kantorovich OT formulation, our method not only aligns frames based on appearance but also enforces a structural prior (i.e., temporal consistency) across videos.
 This makes our model better suited for handling step order variations, background/redundant frames, and repeated actions.
 Moreover, we empirically identify that optimizing only for temporal alignment may lead to degenerate solutions, where all frames collapse to a single cluster in the embedding space.
 To prevent this issue, we utilize Contrastive Inverse Difference Moment (C-IDM) as a regularization that encourages embedding diversity across frames.
 Our regularized Gromov-Wasserstein optimal transport (RGWOT) approach uses a unified loss with a purpose-aligned regularization, avoiding the difficulty of balancing multiple losses and conflicting regularizations.
 Our model outperforms prior works on both egocentric~\cite{bansal2022my} and third-person~\cite{elhamifar2019unsupervised, zhukov2019cross} procedure learning benchmarks..

-In summary, our contributions include: \begin{itemize} \item We introduce an optimal transport-based framework for self-supervised procedure learning, which adopts a fused Gromov-Wasserstein optimal transport formulation with a structural prior for establishing frame-to-frame correspondences between videos. \item We empirically analyze potential trivial solutions when optimizing only for the above temporal alignment term and incorporate a contrastive regularization term to prevent the collapse to degenerate solutions. \item Extensive evaluations on egocentric (i.e., EgoProceL) and third-person (i.e., ProCeL and CrossTask) datasets show that our approach outperforms previous methods, including OPEL which adopts a classical Kantorovich optimal transport formulation with an optimality prior. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item We introduce an optimal transport-based framework for self-supervised procedure learning, which adopts a fused Gromov-Wasserstein optimal transport formulation with a structural prior for frame-to-frame correspondences. \item We empirically analyze potential trivial solutions when optimizing only for the above temporal alignment term and incorporate a contrastive regularization term to prevent the collapse to degenerate solutions. \item Extensive evaluations on egocentric and third-person datasets show that our approach outperforms prior works, including OPEL which adopts a classical Kantorovich optimal transport formulation with an optimality prior. \end{itemize}